Incense: History

-The earliest documented use of incense comes from the ancient Sudanese.
-Archaeological discoveries at Qustul, a site in Lower Nubia in Sudan have revealed one of the earliest known incense burners, dating to the A-Group culture around 3300-3000 BCE predating early dynastic Egypt.
-The Qustul incense burner, made of ceramic and adorned with iconography such as processions and what some scholars interpret as royal emblems, suggests that incense and its ritual use were already well-developed in Nubian spiritual and political life.
+The earliest documented use of incense is associated with ancient Nubia.
+Archaeological excavations at Qustul, a site in Lower Nubia in present-day Sudan, uncovered one of the earliest known incense burners, dating to the A-Group culture (c.
+3300–3000 BCE), predating the Early Dynastic period of Egypt.
+The Qustul incense burner, made of ceramic and decorated with processional imagery and symbols interpreted by some scholars as royal iconography, suggests that incense already held ritual and political significance in Nubian society.